Install Cisco ISE-PIC

 Run the Setup Program of Cisco ISE

-This section describes the setup process to configure the ISE-PIC server.
+This section explains how to configure the ISE-PIC server.

-The setup program launches an interactive command-line interface (CLI) that prompts you for the required parameters.
-An administrator can use the console or a dumb terminal to configure the initial network settings and provide the initial administrator credentials for the ISE-PIC server using the setup program.
-This setup process is a one-time configuration task.
+The setup program launches an interactive command-line interface (CLI) that prompts for required parameters.
+Use the console or a dumb terminal to configure initial network settings and provide administrator credentials for the ISE-PIC server.
+This setup process is a one-time-configuration task.

 Note

-If you are integrating with Active Directory (AD), it is best to use the IP and subnet addresses from a dedicated Site created specifically for ISE.
-Consult with the staff in your organization responsible for AD and retrieve the relevant IP and subnet addresses for your ISE nodes prior to installation and configuration.
+If you are integrating with Active Directory (AD), it is best to use the IP and subnet addresses from a dedicated site created specifically for Cisco ISE.
+Consult the AD staff in your organization to retrieve the relevant IP and subnet addresses for your ISE nodes before installation and configuration.

 Note

 It is not recommended to attempt offline installation of Cisco ISE as this can lead to system instability.
-When you run the Cisco ISE installation script offline, the following error is shown:
+If you run the installation script offline, this error appears:

 Sync with NTP server failed' Incorrect time could render the system unusable until it is re-installed.
 Retry?
 Y/N [Y]:

-Choose Yes to continue with the installation.
-Choose No to retry syncing with the NTP server.
+Select No to try syncing with the NTP server.

 It is recommended to establish network connectivity with both the NTP server and the DNS server while running the installation script.